 Dunglison, Randolph, and Trist recall that Jefferson slept through the day on July 3 and woke in the evening, evidently thinking it was morning.
 According to Dunglison, Jefferson asked on waking, "Is it the Fourth?"
-To which Dunglison replied, "It soon will be."
-Dunglison then says these were the last words he heard Jefferson utter.
+Dunglison replied, "It soon will be."
+Dunglison then says these were the last words he heard Jefferson utter.1

-Trist records Jefferson's question in a slightly different form: "This is the Fourth?" (a question Trist pretended not to hear so he wouldn't have to inform Jefferson that it was still July 3).
+Trist records Jefferson's question in a slightly different form: "This is the Fourth?"
+Trist pretended not to hear the question so he wouldn't have to inform Jefferson that it was still July 3.
 But Jefferson was insistent: "This is the Fourth?" he asked again.
-This time Trist nodded in assent, though he says he found the deception "repugnant."
+This time Trist nodded in assent, though he says he found the deception "repugnant."2

 All three record Jefferson's remark on the Fourth, because at the time and in composing their accounts afterwards all were no doubt struck by the appropriateness of this coincidence: that the man who was most responsible for the significance of that day should die exactly 50 years after the events of 1776.
 The differences in the wording of each are not great.
 Actually, it would not be unreasonable to take each observer literally.
 One reconstruction of the event might take this shape: Jefferson wakes and utters his declaration, "This is the fourth of July."
 Dunglison says, "It soon will be."
 Confused, Jefferson puts the question to Trist, "This is the Fourth?"
 He queries again and receives Trist's nodding assent.
 Then he sleeps until 9 p.m.